 Finance for negative equity

-If you’re struggling to make repayments on your vehicle, it could be worth getting in touch with your finance provider to see if they’d be willing to restructure your loan – perhaps over a longer period – to make it more affordable.
+If you’re struggling to make repayments, it could be worth getting in touch with your finance provider.
+They might be able to restructure your loan – perhaps over a longer period – to make it more affordable.

 This applies whether you’re in negative equity or not.